iceshard-engine/hailstorm/README.md

 # About

-An attempt to make a resource package format that allows to efficiently load resources at runtime with additional information on how to keep such resources in memory.
+An attempt to make a resource package format that allows to efficiently load resources at runtime with additional information on how to load and keep such resources in memory.

 Provides an API that allows to build packages synchronously or asynchronosuly.
 > The Asynchronous API requires the user to properly handle write requests.